Testing a child for

 How it works: A child is shown a set of five cards.
 Each card has a different figure on it.
 The figures switch around with each problem.
 For example, in one problem the figures on the cards might be: three green stars, one red circle, two yellow blocks, four yellow crosses, and two red crosses.

 The child sees four of the cards lined up in a row, and one by itself below.
-She’s told to match that card to one of the four above, but not told the rule for matching.
-(In other words, she doesn’t know whether to match by shape, color, number, etc.)
+The child is told to match that card to one of the four above, but not told the rule for matching.
+(In other words, the child doesn’t know whether to match by shape, color, number, etc.)

-The child only gets feedback on whether she’s right or wrong in the match she makes.
-So through trial and error, she needs to figure out the rule herself.
-She’s scored by how many correct sorts she makes.
+The child only gets feedback on whether the match was right or wrong.
+So through trial and error, the child needs to figure out the rule.
+Scoring is based on the number of correct sorts.

 Example: Controlled Oral Word Association Test (ages 5 to 16)